-Welcome to week #13 in the “Survival Kit Ideas: A week by week approach” series.
+Welcome to week #12 in the “72 Hour Kit Ideas: A week by week approach” series.

-This series is all about making it simple and do-able (and a bit fun!) to get a survival kit (aka 72 hr kit, bug out bag etc) put together for you and your family: something that will help you care for yourself without the aid of others for at least 3 days!
+This series is all about making it simple and do-able to get a 72 hourkit (aka survival kit, bug out bag etc) put together for you and your family: something that will help you care for yourself without the aid of others for at least 3 days!

 Creating such a kit can be overwhelming and financially difficult to do all at once.
 So, through this series, I’ve broken it down for you into 26 small steps!
 Just take one small baby step each week and in 6 months you will have a well stocked kit!

 This entire 26 week series is now available as an e-book!